Most see it primarily as a dance. This is absolutely true: it is a dance.

 Since there exists a prejudice to see dancing only as a “performing art”, the initial approach is usually to “pretend”: something like pretending to be on a stage dancing for an audience.
 And a movement that in essence is very simple (and easy), comes out with a very artificial look.
 That is all unconscious.
 Naturally there is a tendency to hide ourselves from the eyes of others, and that artificiality serves as “defense mechanism” to protect you from whoever may take advantage of knowing you.

-All that makes you put in a lot of effort.
-Dancing is supposed to be easy.
-It will be easy if you strengthen yourself.
+Dancing is supposed to be easy, and it will be easy if you strengthen yourself.

 That is why I consider the process of teaching/learning tango as requiring some “familiarity” approach.
 Let’s be aware that the generation of my parents in Argentina learned tango from close relatives and friends, so those “defense mechanisms” were at their lowest level of alert.